 My name is Amy Crowther and I have been a governor at Nabb School since September 2015.
 Previous to this I was a teacher at Nabb School for 7 years until I became an Assistant Headteacher at my new school in the Colne Valley area.
 I am passionate about teaching, leadership and creating positive changes to children’s lives.
 I strongly believe that enjoyment is the ‘Velcro’ to learning and that an inclusive, creative and exciting environment is paramount.
-My favourite subject is outdoor learning – I love being outside with my class and learning in the outdoors.
-I am teaching year 4, 5 and 6 at the moment!
-In my spare time I enjoy walking around the Holmfirth/Holmbridge area and spending time with my friends.
+My favourite subjects are outdoor learning and Science – I love being outside with my class and learning in the outdoors.
+I am teaching year 4, 5 and 6 at the moment.
+In my spare time I enjoy walking around the Holmfirth area with my partner, our young baby and border collie.
 My partner is a chef so we also like eating out a lot and trying new foods!
 I love spending time at Nabb School, it has a special feeling that if you could bottle would be surely worth over 1 million pounds!

 Nicolle Burns-Keane (Community Governor)